I fly… a lot.

 - Give yourself the weekend to unpack – I mean after a big trip.
 Nothing worse than not having clean undies and socks after a big trip away.

-- Use google when you’re overseas.
+- Use google maps when you’re overseas.
 Simply pre-search beforehand and it will load and work.
 I have used this in Bali, Europe and India.

 - Always fly with your keys.
 Yep – I made the mistake of putting my house keys in my luggage, which went missing.
 Had to wait a few days before getting my house keys back.
+It was the second and last time I flew with Tiger.

 I hope you have enjoyed this article and it will help you on your travels.
 You can buy a PLAN B Travel Mug to keep you caffeinated and reduce your plastic waste when you are next traveling through one of those big metal cylinder things through the sky.
-Planes are amazing aren’t they?
+Planes are amazing, aren’t they?